HerllonCardoso/herlloncardoso/readme.md

 ### Hey there!
 Welcome to my repositories!
 How is it going? 👋🚀

-- 💻 Node, ReactJS, React Native, Typescript and Flutter.
+- 💻 NodeJS, ReactJS, TypeScript, Kafka, Microservices, AWS, DevOps.
 - ✨ Always learning in order to be better than yesterday.